mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ~~~

 Get main application window and add callback to window _Touch_ event.
-Hence this event handler is invoked on any click in the application window.
+The event handler is invoked on any click in the application window.

 ~~~{.cs}
 Window window = Window.Instance;